samlafell-python/Python/README.md

 I'm looking to work in Data Consulting for a large Consulting firm.
 I am attending the Institute for Advanced Analytics as a Masters of Science in Analytics Candidate at NC State University, graduating in May 2020.

-Currently: Working on a Blog Post using Baseball Data and Simulations to predict the likelihood of Home Run trends that are happening in the MLB at the moment!
+Currently: Working on using a Kaggle Dataset to predict what makes songs popular using given metadata.

 Any recommendations for projects I should work on relating to Data Visualization and Automating Processes are appreciated!